Christian Holiness: What Does It Mean?

 During the ten years we spent in Italy, we had frequent contact with tourists, particularly American ones.
 Some of the more brash would sweep in and, after two or three days, be instant experts on the Italians.
 (I'm still undecided as to whether I should laugh or cry over their superficial snobbery.)

 Certainly, the typical Italian is different in lots of ways from the typical American.
 However, those differences run far deeper than the "quaint" things a tourist would see in two days.
 A person's nationality is determined by far more than his or her passport.
 To be Italian means sharing the worldview of other Italians.
 It means basing our thinking on certain presuppositions.
 It means our priorities and values approximate those of other Italians.
-It is out of this that flow the more obvious things such as social behavior, diet, dress, and language. [ explanatory graphic ]
+It is out of this that flow the more obvious things such as social behavior, diet, dress, and language. [explanatory graphic ]

 Encyclopedia and Wikipedia writers outline a people group and their culture in bite-sized pieces.
 But this should not obscure the fact that one's nationality affects his total person.
 A person is not Italian because he or she eats a lot of spaghetti.
 However, it can be said that because a person is Italian, he or she likely eats a lot of spaghetti.

 Being a Christian is a bit like our nationality.
 We are called to let the Lordship of Jesus Christ reign in our entire beings.
 That means much more than being active in a church.
 It means being different -- different from the world and what we once were.
 We have become, by choice, citizens of the kingdom of God.
-Thus we find ourselves sharing with other Christians a bunch of basic principles and motivations which determine direction, and lifestyle.
+Thus we find ourselves sharing with other Christians a bunch of basic principles and motivations that determine direction and lifestyle.

 Let's not try to seal our spiritual selves into vacuum-packed bags.
 In a sense, we have taken on a new nationality -- one which affects us every waking hour of the day.